 Aiming to have at least 40% female survey respondents, the project will leverage the ample experience of Mediae in targeting specific demographic audiences.
 Mediae-owned Shamba Shape Up (SSup) TV boasts an audience of 60% women while the iShamba platform has 34% women subscribers.

-Select participants, finalize questions and develop implementation in mobile survey tools
+Select participants, finalize surveys, and develop mobile implementation tools

-Sampling framework: The Let it Rain Campaign (Inspire Project) and iShamba text-message service boast a combined database of over 300,000 farmers across Kenya.
-Mediae will randomly select about 5000 respondents from all 47 counties, taking gender, age, and location into account.
+The Let it Rain Campaign (Inspire Project) and iShamba text-message service boast a combined database of over 300,000 farmers across Kenya.
+Mediae randomly selected about 5000 respondents from all 47 counties, taking gender, age, and location into account.

-Questionnaire: Selected and willing participants will receive structured and simplified questions that can be easily understood by all literacy levels.
-In order to understand the underlying challenges farmers are facing during the COVID-19 pandemic, a questionnaire, following the 5Q approach, has already been developed by the Alliance team and submitted for IRB approval.
+Survey participants will receive structured and simplified questions that can be easily understood at all literacy levels.
+The team used a questionnaire, developed by the Alliance team and IRB approved, that followed the 5Q approach to understand the underlying challenges farmers are facing during the COVID-19 pandemic.

-The Alliance team will analyze the responses to find the spatio-temporal variability in the indicators reported in the survey.
-Using statistical modeling techniques, trends, and clusters related to key challenges of the farmers will be identified.
-Both partners will review the output of the analysis to prepare a report with recommendations.
+Both partners reviewed the output of the analysis to prepare a report with recommendations.
 This will be followed by the drafting of bespoke, targeted advisories based on the findings.
 They will be disseminated to producers across the country.
 Mediae team will also use animations and TV infomercials to pass advisories to the 2.5 million households who watch the show.

-Mediae will create four short videos that will feature on the Q&A segment of the program, based on key results from the survey carried out with 4,000 farmers.
-By putting a face to the issue, we aim to recognize the farmers across the country as a part of the larger community facing unprecedented global challenges.
+Mediae has created four short videos based on key survey results that will feature on the Q&A segment of the iShamba program.
+By putting a face to the issue, the team aims to recognize the farmers across the country as a part of the larger community facing unprecedented global challenges.